-She became the first Husker in history to win a combined 200 matches in singles and doubles, accomplishing the feat in Nebraska's first-round NCAA Tournament victory over Wichita State on May 10.
+Weatherholt became the first Husker in history to win a combined 200 matches in singles and doubles, accomplishing the feat in Nebraska's first-round NCAA Tournament victory over Wichita State on May 10.
 She finished her senior season with a 52-6 combined mark in 2012-13.

-Weatherholt owns a 30-2 singles record this season going undefeated in Big Ten play at 11-0 playing from the No. 1 singles spot all year.
-She has topped Nebraska’s career singles list with 123, overtaking Sandra Noetzel’s 101 on Friday, Feb.
-22 on a victory against UALR.
-Her only losses this season came to Oklahoma State’s then-No. 83 Malika Rose 4-6, 6-4, 5-7 on March 21 and the national champion No. 13 Nicole Gibbs from Stanford on May 27 in the National Championship match, making her the 2013 NCAA Singles runner-up.
-Weatherholt’s singles execution this season has placed her No. 2 in the singles rankings, the highest in Nebraska history.
+Weatherholt produced a 30-2 singles record in 2012-13, going undefeated in Big Ten play at 11-0 playing from the No. 1 singles spot.
+She topped Nebraska’s career singles list with 123, overtaking Sandra Noetzel’s 101 on Friday, Feb.
+22 with a victory against UALR.

 Weatherholt also amassed a 22-3 doubles record on the spring, all from the No. 1 spot with partner Veresova, going a perfect 9-0 in conference matches.
-Weatherholt has reached No. 3 on the career doubles individual wins list with 85 behind teammate Stefanie Weinstein (first, 94) and former teammate Madeleine Geibert (second, 91).
+Weatherholt reached No. 3 on the career doubles individual wins list with 85.
 Weatherholt and Veresova’s only spring losses came to Oklahoma State’s Malika Rose and Kanyapat Narattana 5-8 on March 21 and No. 25 Robin Anderson and Skylar Morton of UCLA in the NCAA quarterfinals match on May 25.

 2011-12: Junior Weatherholt earned a trip to the 2012 NCAA Women's Singles Championship as an at-large selection after helping the Huskers to the second round of the NCAA Tournament.
 She captured Big Ten Player-of-the-Year honors and was a unanimous first-team All-Big Ten selection after finishing with a 30-11 singles record.
 Her 30 wins were tied for second on NU's single-season list, trailing only her 36 wins as a freshman in 2008-09.
 Weatherholt earned her first trip to the 2012 NCAA Women's Singles Championship as an at-large selection.